rotijoe/ffc/README.md

 - **ShadCN UI** - Beautiful and accessible components built with Radix UI
 - **Supabase** - Database, RPC, and type-safe client integration
 - **ESLint** - Code linting and formatting
+- **Search** - Filter shops by business name, address, or postcode using PostgreSQL full-text search (client-side, debounced) with `?q=` reflected in the URL without navigation

 ## Project Structure